Kaoru has facilitated more than 20,000 people both in verbal and non-verbal workshops/trainings/meetings.

 ◇ ◇ ◇ ◇ ◇

 Mami worked as a security analyst of a major international financial firm for more than 20 years and analyzed corporations and local governments of Japan, Korea and China by the bottom-up approach mainly through interviews.
 As a manager of an analyst team, she struggled to find a way to support and make the most of the team members to discover the Whole System Approach in 2007.

 She now supports each member of organizations and local communities to truly connect to each other so he/she can make a contribution to the whole, through frameworks such as Appreciative Inquiry, Art of Hosting and Harvesting the Conversations that Matter.

-Mami is Representative of Sanca Process Design, Associate Professor of Sagami Women’s University and Inspector of Non-Profit The Most Most Beautiful Villages of Japan.
+Mami is Representative of Sanca Process Design, Professor of Sagami Women’s University Business School and Inspector of Non-Profit The Most Most Beautiful Villages of Japan.

 She has MBA at Sloan School of Management, MIT, certified Appreciative Inquiry Facilitator for Positive Business and Society Chane by Wheatherhead School of Management, Case Western Reserve University, certified facilitator of FORTH Innovation Method and CTI Professional Co-Active Coach (CPCC).
 She is also a certified Financial Analyst of CFA and now an Associate Professor of Sagami Women’s University.

 Alliance Partner：Chieko Azuma